rcantore/py_covid19/README.md

 ## Simple Covid-19 Python tracker

 Simple pyhton script that fetches covid-19 stats from the given country every 6 hours.
-A simple table in your terminal is displayed
+A simple table in your terminal is displayed.

 This is a work in progress

 ### Usage